Big, bigger, Phuket

 Thailand’s largest island is one of the country’s most popular tourist destinations with millions of visitors each year.

-The beaches are stunning with clear water and soft sand, and there’s no shortage of things to do – whether it’s cultural sights, boat trips, snorkelling, diving or, of course, the nightlife.
+The beaches are stunning with clear water and soft sand, and there’s no shortage of things to do in Phuket – whether it’s cultural sights, boat trips, snorkelling, diving or, of course, the nightlife.

 If you’re after a vibrant nightlife scene, Phuket has plenty to offer.
 Especially around Patong Beach, where bars and clubs are everywhere.